+14.2 Substantials

-14.2 Substantials.
-Best efforts will be made to serve substantial snacks (e.g. sandwiches, soups, stews, etc.) 3 hours after the general crew call.
+Best efforts will be made to provide substantial snacks 3 hours after the general crew call.
 In the event that this requirement is not met, the meal period will be initiated between the conclusion of the fourth hour of work and the conclusion of the fifth hour of work.